Cuts and Bruises Treatment

 Lastly, be sure to keep a close eye on your children as they are at an increased risk of suffering a cut or bruise, especially if they spend a lot of time outside.
 Be sure to discuss with them the safety measures they can take when playing, and keep a close eye on them if they are outside.
 Also, keep sharp objects, such as knives and construction tools, out of reach.

-Questions to Ask Your Urgent Care Provider
+Questions to Ask Your Primary Care Provider

 • Will my cut require stitches or can my skin heal on its own?